DOMjudge/domjudge/README.md

 For more information on installation and requirements see the documentation under the doc/manual directory.
 There is an HTML version of the documentation available, prebuilt from reStructuredText sources.

-The doc/ directory also contains documentation for teams using DOMjudge under doc/team.

-The team documentation is available prebuilt in PDF format, but it contains default/example settings.
+There's also team documentation available, prebuilt in PDF format from reStructuredText sources, but it contains default/example settings.
 To include the correct settings for your local environment, DOMjudge has to be properly configured first, as parts of the configuration are used in it (e.g. the URL to the team interface of DOMjudge).
-A LaTeX installation including the packages `svn` and `expdlist` is required to rebuild the team documentation.
 For more information, see the documentation.

 All documentation is also available online at the DOMjudge homepage:
 	https://www.domjudge.org/documentation